How to fix Chronic Neck Pain : Postural Causes and A Unique Fix

 (One reader commented that he takes a hot shower to help loosen tight chest muscles before doing the 'fix the shoulder blade' exercise.
 Another reader found a marked reduction in muscle tightness with dry needling of trigger points in the chest, upper traps, levator, deltoids, and back (including rhomboids).
 But a note of caution: "She can needle all these areas, however some spots she can't, due to the risk of hitting arteries and lungs.")

-Maintaining good posture is difficult, but in time it feels more natural and in itself is a legitimate exercise that pays off by toning and strengthening postural stabilizing muscles (the Core) so that good posture becomes easier and easier.
+Maintaining good posture is difficult, but in time it feels more natural and in itself is a legitimate exercise that pays off by toning and strengthening postural stabilizing muscles (the Core) so that good posture becomes progressively easier.
 See Fix the Posture.

 *Muscle tone is muscle contraction/tension that we are not consciously aware of.
 Without muscle tone, our bodies would fall in a heap.
 Ultimately the goal in postural correction is to increase muscle tone in the muscles needed to maintain that correction and decrease muscle tone in muscles that oppose it.
 And by doing so, develop balanced posture that we don't have to continually think about to maintain.
 That means balanced posture must turn into a habit.